-- 1. Increase heights of up to 6 storeys for commercial development along Sailors Bay Rd equating to 2.5:1 floor space ratio. - 2.
-Increase heights up to 5 storeys to allow residential apartment development on certain sites and deliver new open space at the rear of Northbridge Plaza on the Council car park.
-Consider partial rezoning to R3 medium density. - 3.
-Increase heights up to 3-4 storeys and rezone to R3 Medium density Residential along the northern side of Baringa Road.
-Consider a minimum lot width to ensure lot amalgamation and improved access from Baringa Road, equating to 1:1 floor space ratio. - 4.
-Increase heights up to 5 storeys as an incentive for an additional storey of commercial floor space on certain sites in Sailors Bay Rd east and Strathallen Ave.
+- Increase heights of up to 6 storeys for commercial development along Sailors Bay Road, equating to 2.5:1 floor space ratio. - Increase heights up to 3-5 storeys to allow residential apartment development and deliver new open space.
+Consider partial rezoning to R3 Medium Density Residential. - 3.
+Increase heights up to 3 storeys and rezone land to R3 Medium Density Residential along the northern side of Barringa Road.
+Increase heights up to 4 storeys along Sailors Bay Road.
+Consider a minimum lot width control to ensure lot amalgamation and improved access from Barringa Road, equating to 1:1 floor space ratio. - Increase heights up to 4 storeys for amalgamated sites to the north west corner at the intersection of Eastern Valley Way and Sailors Bay Road.